OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

 A DNS zone must be created and available in Route 53 for your AWS account before starting this installation.
-You must also register a domain for your TF cluster in AWS Route 53.
-All entries created in AWS Route 53 are expected to be resolvable from the nodes in the TF cluster.
+You must also register a domain for your OpenSDN cluster in AWS Route 53.
+All entries created in AWS Route 53 are expected to be resolvable from the nodes in the OpenSDN cluster.

 For information on configuring DNS zones in AWS Route 53, see the ``Amazon Route 53 Developer Guide`` from AWS.